CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

     ymesh [ 0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19]
     xmesh [ 0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19]

-Traversing the first axis in the |detTallies| array corresponds to changing the value of the ``reaction``.
+Traversing the first axis in the |DetTallies| array corresponds to changing the value of the ``reaction``.
 The second axis corresponds to changing ``ymesh`` values, and the final axis reflects changes in ``xmesh``.